Mesh surgery client

 Janet Eaton is one of more than 200 people who have turned to Thompsons Solicitors for legal support after experiencing life-changing complications following mesh surgery.

-The Manchester woman had trans-vaginal tape (TVT) mesh surgery in August 2015 to reverse incontinence caused by child birth.
+The Manchester woman had tension-free vaginal tape (TVT) mesh surgery in August 2015 to reverse incontinence caused by child birth.

 However, within days of the procedure, she developed crippling pain that left her unable to work, drive or walk long distances.